fi-do/transportation_problem/README.md

 ## About the Project

-There are many great algorithm out there to solve a transportation problems.
+There are many great algorithm out there to solve a transportation problem.
-However, i started to write my own module to find a potential solution and get a better understanding in impementing algorithms in code.
+However, i started to write my own module to find a potential solution and get a better understanding in implementing algorithms in code.
 I tried to orient myself to the content of Wolfgang Domschke.

 ## Getting Started